pranjal896/buttons/README.md

 ###spamtext
 is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
 It has survived not only five centuries, but also the leap into electronic typesetting, remaining page when looking at its layout.
 The point of using Lorem Ipsum is that it has a more-or-less normal distribution of letters, as opposed to using 'Content here, content here', making it look like readaing

+In HTML, buttons are clickable elements that take actions.
+They can submit a form, reset a form, or perform a JavaScript function.
+Buttons are defined with a <button> or an <input> tag.